huqis/huqis/manual/syntax.md

 {$string|capitalize("first")}
 ```

-Filters can be chained after each other:
+Filters are interesting because they can be chained after each other:

 ```
 {$string|lower|capitalize("all")}
 ```

+You can use the [filter block](blocks/filter.md) to apply this on whole blocks of code.

 ## Operators